 I am an Emile Noël Post-Doctoral Fellow at the Jean Monnet Center for International and Regional Economic Law & Justice at the New York University School of Law.
 I recently defended my Ph.D. thesis at the University of Hamburg (Germany).
 Before coming to NYU I was a visiting researcher at the University of California, Berkeley.

-My research approaches normative questions of legal authority from the perspective of institutional design, drawing on decision-making theory, social psychology, and behavioral science.
-I am particularly interested in analyzing how information is processed in legal institutions.
+My research focuses on questions within international law and constitutional law.
+Three themes are particularly interesting to me: First, I am analyzing how information is processed in legal institutions.
 Most recently, I wrote a paper on the use of online open source evidence by the International Criminal Court:

 - A New Type of Evidence?
 Cyberinvestigations, Social Media, and Online Open Source Video Evidence at the ICC

 I hold a master’s degree in politics and government from the London School of Economics and Political Science and a master’s in international law and European Union law from the University of Hamburg.
-I studied philosophy at King’s College London.
+I also studied philosophy at King’s College London.

 For my German website, go here (soon).